 How Do Non-Refundable Tax Credits Reduce Taxes?

-Tax credits directly reduce taxes owing, while deductions reduce taxable income.
-Some federal non-refundable tax credits are:
+Tax credits lower the amount of tax you owe, while deductions reduce your taxable income.
+Here are six federal non-refundable tax credits:

 - Basic personal amount – $15,465 for 2024.
 Available to all residents earning income.